groupe-sii/sonar-web-frontend-plugin/README.md

 - [Maven](https://maven.apache.org/download.cgi) is installed

 Clone this git repository.
-Go into the grabbed folder and generate the plugin using [Maven](https://maven.apache.org/download.cgi):
+Go into the cloned folder (sonar-web-frontend-plugin by default) and generate the plugin using [Maven](https://maven.apache.org/download.cgi):

 ```
 mvn clean install